faster-cpython/bench_runner/README.md

 This code lets you set up your own Github repo to run pyperformance benchmarks on your own self-hosted Github Action runners.

+For example, you can see [the Faster CPython team's benchmarking results](https://github.com/faster-cpython/benchmarking-public).

 ### Set up the repo

 Create a new empty repository on Github and clone it locally.